yungshun317/pytorch-neural-network-dependency-parser/README.md

 True
 ```

 I definitely don't recommend using Windows 10 as your development environment.
-However, right now I only have a MSI GT72VR gaming laptop with NVIDIA GeForce GTX 1070 GPU I can use.
+However, right now I only have a MSI GT72VR gaming laptop with NVIDIA GeForce GTX 1070 GPU as the only machine I can use.

 ## Todos
  - Learn NLP from Stanford's [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/) and [Natural Language Processing with Deep Learning](http://web.stanford.edu/class/cs224n/) materials.